mother reaching out to child who is having a struggle with emotions

 While it is natural to seek protection for children, I explained to my client that denying a child’s experience by avoiding a challenging topic might make matters worse.

-When adults dismiss or deny children’s concerns by offering the message there is nothing to worry about, or tell them it’s “all good,” children don’t receive the attuned guidance they need to prevent challenging behavior.
-To navigate the challenges effectively.
+When adults dismiss or deny children’s concerns, children don’t receive the attuned guidance they need to prevent challenging behavior.
+Adults may offer messages there is nothing to worry about, or telling them it’s “all good.”
+This doesn’t teach them how navigate the challenges effectively.

-Even though we have adjusted to living with this new virus and people do not seem to be as challenged by it now, we still face uncertainty daily; specifically, teachers, caregivers, and parents get stuck trying to respond to children’s challenging behavior with effective strategies.
+We adjusted to living with this new virus.
+People do not seem to be as challenged by it now.
+However, we still face uncertainty daily.
+Specifically, teachers, caregivers, and parents get stuck trying to navigate children’s challenging behavior with effective strategies.

 woman with scowl on face turning head to side and pointing figure to demonstrate dismiss and deny